GARETH JONES PROOF DISCUSSION

 Hi again Nigel,

 I am presently reading all of Gareth's articles...in the order that they are on your webpage.
-I am presently at what I have numbered article "39" which is in The Western Mail, Apr 5, 1933, entitled O.G.P.U's Blow to Trade: Moscow Trial One of the Biggest Blunders in History...and am able to recognize huge sections that Orwell incorporated into Animal Farm and 1984.
+I am presently at what I have numbered article "39" which is in The Western Mail, Apr 5, 1933, entitled MOSCOW SHOW TRIAL OF BRITISH ENGINEERS...and am able to recognize huge sections that Orwell incorporated into Animal Farm and 1984.
 I hope you re-read 1984 after you've finished Animal Farm because believe me, you'll see even more of Gareth Jones in 1984 than you see in Animal Farm.
-I have no doubt whatsoever that the "Mr Jones" of Animal Farm is Gareth (actually, did you notice how Duranty refers to Gareth as "Mr Jones" in his New York Times article where he attempts to debunk Gareth?
+I have no doubt whatsoever that the "Mr Jones" of Animal Farm is Gareth (actually, did you notice how Duranty, in his New York Times article RUSSIANS HUNGRY BUT NOT STARVING refers to Gareth as "Mr Jones" while he attempts to debunk Gareth?
 I bet that's when Orwell decided to use "Mr Jones" in Animal Farm (which he started working on in his mind many years before he wrote it).
 When you get up to speed on 1984 you'll see exactly what I'm talking about.

 The reason I am sharing these emails with the webpage is because the idea of the webpage is to broaden peoples' understanding of Orwell and his books so they'll understand their importance.
 And how he came to name his characters is important - as you well now know, if you didn't already.